Eating crow: South Australian croweater

 A popular Australian demonym for South Australian people is "croweater".
 The earliest known usage dates to 1881 in the book To Mount Browne and Back by J. C. F. Johnson who writes: "I was met with the startling information that all Adelaide men were croweaters… because it was asserted that the early settlers… when short of mutton, made a meal of the unwary crow".
 According to a newsletter of the Australian National Dictionary Centre, early settlers did in fact eat cockatoo and parrots.
 How they became known as crow eaters instead is unknown but notably this term appears after the American usage in 1850 but does not carry the same idiomatic or pejorative meaning of being proven wrong.

 Notable examples of use

 The following examples illustrate notable uses of the idiom after its origin in the 1850s.

 Rudyard Kipling (1865–1936) used this concept in his short story "The Strange Ride of Morrowbie Jukes" (1885).
 Morrowbie Jukes, a European colonist in India, falls into a sand-pit from which he cannot escape.
 Another man, a native Indian, is also trapped there who catches wild crows and eats them, saying "Once I was Brahmin and proud man; and now I eat crows."
 Morrowbie Jukes is also reduced to eating crow.

 After incumbent Harry Truman defeated Thomas Dewey in the 1948 United States presidential election despite many media predictions of a Dewey victory, The Washington Post sent a telegram to the victor:

+On 7 November 2000, the election night of the 2000 Presidential Election, after the polls had closed, CNN predicted Al Gore would win Florida and the presidency.
+Later, CNN retracted the call and put Florida back in the too-close-to-call column before finally awarding Florida to George Bush.
+One of the anchors, Greenfield, likened CNN's error to eating crow.
+Many other newspapers throughout the country retracted, and were also said to eat crow.